flurry101/vibes/README.md

 - Search for Vibe Driven Development.
 - Click Install.

-### 2. Configure Your AI API Key (Optional, but Recommended)

-For the full AI music generation experience, you’ll need a free Google Gemini API key.

-- Get your key from Google AI Studio.
-- In VS Code, open Settings (Ctrl+,).
-- Search for `vibe-driven-development.geminiAPIkey`.
-- Paste your API key into the input field.

-If you don't provide a key, VibeFlow will use a cool set of fallback presets!
+### 2. Get Started

+VibeFlow works out of the box with curated music presets.
+For future AI-powered features, API key configuration will be available.

 ### 3. Basic Usage

 Once installed, VibeFlow gets to work automatically.

-- **See the Vibe**: Look for the heart icon ($(heart)) in your status bar.
+- **See the Vibe**: Look for the 👩‍💻 icon in your status bar.
 This shows the current vibe.
-Click it to change modes!
+Click it to toggle the UI!
-- **Open the Companion**: Run the command `VDD: Show Vibe Companion` from the Command Palette (Ctrl+Shift+P) to open the companion window with ASCII art and activity metrics.
+- **Open the Companion**: Run the command `VDD: Show Vibe Companion` from the Command Palette (Ctrl+Shift+P) to open the companion window with image avatar and activity metrics.
 - **Start Coding**: The music and vibe will adapt as you work.
 Enjoy the flow!

 <!-- ## Requirements